Immigration to Nicaragua

 Living and working in Nicaragua

 Nicaragua, the largest Central American country, situated between Pacific Ocean and the Caribbean Sea.
 This country is famous for its lakes and volcanoes and breathtaking beaches.
 Lake Managua and Volcano Momotombo are set in the north of the Capital city Managua.
 To the south there is Granada, famous for the Spanish architectural monuments and an archipelago of small Islands, which are full of tropical bird life.
-This is a safe country to visit, but like other countries here also you will find violent crimes, so taking precaution is necessary.
+Nicaragua is safe country to visit, but like other countries here also you will find violent crimes, so taking precaution is necessary.
 It is surrounded by the Honduras and El Salvador in the north and Costa Rica in the south.
-This country is also famous for its food like seafood from it expansive coast, deep fried plantains, rice and beans, etc. Macuá is a fresh juice, especially from lemon and guava, mixed with rum and made a cocktail.
+Nicaragua is also famous for its food like seafood from it expansive coast, deep fried plantains, rice and beans, etc. Macuá is a fresh juice, especially from lemon and guava, mixed with rum and made a cocktail.

 Nicaragua also has beautiful scenic places and tropical food and wild life, which makes this country one of the favorite destinations of tourists from all over the world.
 There are many job opportunities in Nicaragua.
 For the Nicaraguan government makes possible that expats can take private health insurance.
 Foreigners can also buy property in this country and the government appreciates investments from foreigner buyers.
 It is easy to settle down in this country and you feel the home like atmosphere very quickly.
 People are friendly and it is easy to find friends.
 Also this country has a low cost of living.
 This land is famous for vibrant culture, spicy food and drinks.
 It has some of the best beaches in the world.
 The more you’ll know about this country, you will get more and more interesting facts.
 Many Places are safe and fun to visit, if you have a local friend or you know where they are and what areas to ignore.

-How to immigrate to Nicaragua –
+How to immigrate to Nicaragua -Immigration Regulations

 To move to Nicaragua you need to know the visa and residence requirements.